MikeSanDev/Vue-weight-tracker/README.md

 # Weight Tracker Vue Application

 ### Learning to create a weight tracker app using the Vue framework!
-*Original Code from Tyler Potts  - changed styling and added more features such as state management and chart updates.
+*Original Code from Tyler Potts (youtube) - changed styling and added more features such as state management and chart updates.

 # Vue 3 + Vite